The Power of Health Assets

 - Social Supports.
 Social supports can be defined as personal and community relationships that support health and well being.
 Social supports are often overlooked as a key health asset.

-- Clinical Services.
+- Health Services.
 Clinical services include the array of clinical health services that may be necessary for preventing and treating disease and disability.
 These include medical care, oral health care, behavioral health care, clinical case management, clinical aspects of long term services and supports, and other clinical health care services.

 - Community Services.
 Community services include the array of enabling services that may be necessary for sustaining health and accessing health care services.
 Examples include education, transportation, housing, nutrition, recreation, financial assistance, job training, social aspects of long term services and supports, and community financial services.